daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Controlled Fall:** When you fall while you are able to use actions and within reach of a vertical surface, you can attempt to slow your fall.
 Make a Speed roll with a difficulty of 1 for every 20 feet (6 m) you fall.
 On a success, you take half damage from the fall.
 If you reduce the difficulty to 0, you take no damage.
 Enabler.

 **Coordinated Effort (3 Intellect points):** When you and the duplicate from your Duplicate ability would attack the same creature, you can choose to make one attack roll with an asset.
 If you hit, you inflict damage with both attacks and treat the attacks as if they were one attack for the purpose of subtracting Armor from the damage.
 Action.

+**Copy Power (2+ Intellect points):** You can copy someone else’s superpower for an hour, performing it as if it were natural for you.
+Within the past hour you must have touched the creature whose power you want to copy (an attack roll) and must have seen that ability used by them.
+Choose the power you want to copy, and the GM chooses an appropriate low-tier ability that most closely resembles that power.
+For example, if you’re battling a supervillain who can create blasts of force, if you copy that ability, you gain a low-tier ability that creates a blast of force.

+In addition to the point cost of Copy Power, you must pay the Might, Speed, or Intellect cost (if any) of the equivalent ability that the GM chose.
+For example, if you want to copy a supervillain’s force blast, the GM will probably decide that’s equivalent to Onslaught (167), so you’d pay 2 Intellect points to activate Copy Power and 1 Intellect point to use Onslaught.

+You can copy only one power at a time; copying another one ends any other power you’re copying with this ability.

+Copy Power doesn’t copy effects of a power that permanently adds points to your Pools, such as Enhanced Body (134).

+In addition to the normal options for using Effort, you can choose to use Effort to copy an ability you saw longer than one hour ago; each level of Effort used in this way extends the time period by one hour.
+Action.

 **Counter Danger (4 Intellect points):** You negate a source of potential danger related to one creature or object within immediate distance for one minute (instead of one round, as with Foil Danger).
 This could be a weapon or device held by someone, a creature's natural ability, or a trap triggered by a pressure plate.
 You can also try to counter an action (like moving or making a conventional mundane attack with a weapon, a claw, etc.).
 Action.
 (Using Counter Danger is usually a matter of the character applying quick thinking in the face of immediate danger.
 The ability doesn't rely on supernatural means, but rather a practical act.)